 Under federal sentencing guidelines, which are not binding on the judge, Teresa faces 21 to 27 months in federal prison while Joe faces 37 to 46 months and could likely be deported.
 Said Federal Judge Esther Salas in accepting the pleas, after Italian citizen Joe Giudice finishes his time behind bars, he will face another hearing that will “likely result in … your being removed from the United States.”

 The couple had previously requested separate trials [see story below]; however, since they were charged as co-conspirators in defrauding banks, other creditors and the bankruptcy court, the plea deal was contingent on both of them pleading guilty.
 The conspiracy to commit mail and wire fraud to which the Giudices each pleaded guilty carries a maximum potential penalty of 20 years in prison and a $250,000 fine.
 Each of the three counts of bankruptcy fraud carries a maximum potential penalty of five years in prison and a $250,000 fine.
-Teresa’s plea agreement requires her to pay $200,000 to the government at the time of sentencing, which is scheduled for July 8.
+Teresa’s plea agreement requires her to pay $200,000 to the government at the time of her sentencing hearing on July 8th.
 The plea agreements also require the Giudices to forfeit money which they obtained via conspiracy to commit mail and wire fraud and bankruptcy fraud, in an amount to be determined by the court at sentencing.